oVirt/ovirt-site/source/develop/dev-process/devprocess.md

 ## Development Process

 The code you write, and the way you present it, are crucial for understanding and maintaining the source code.
-Please read the following sections for guidelines on Git, Gerrit, patch management and more.
+Please read the following sections for guidelines on Git, GitHub, patch management and more.

 ### Patch Review Process Goals